-Under the umbrella of the MPP, the ETC launched a series of forums, bringing together stakeholders spanning the full UK steel value chain, to resolve what it will take to reach FIDs on a first wave of commercial-scale breakthrough steel projects in the UK within the coming years.
+With the support of Breakthrough Energy, the ETC launched a series of forums, bringing together stakeholders spanning the full UK steel value chain, to resolve what it will take to reach FIDs on a first wave of commercial-scale breakthrough steel projects in the UK within the coming years.

 To underpin the discussions, the ETC developed an opensource tool to model the finances of potential projects.^x The architecture and input assumptions of the tool were stress tested and validated with industry experts and other forum participants, allowing the tool to reflect the realistic economics of making such an investment in the UK.
 Analysis and discussion for the forums revolved around a set of breakthrough steel project 'archetypes' that assumes 2 Mtpa as a reference plant capacity to enable direct comparison between the options (Exhibit 2, next page).
 These archetypes were developed to provide a foundation for open discussion on the investment prerequisites, whilst avoiding debate on particular assets.
-All the archetypes were centred on green hydrogenbased direct reduced iron-electric arc furnace (H2-DRI-EAF) steelmaking as a reference for breakthrough steelmaking technology.
+All the archetypes were centred on green hydrogenbased direct reduced iron-electric arc furnace (H_2 -DRI-EAF) steelmaking as a reference for breakthrough steelmaking technology.
 This technology route was selected because of (a) its technology readiness level^{xi} and (b) its international project pipeline, which is the strongest of all 'near-zero-

 - x This tool has been made publicly available and allows users to modify inputs to explore the impact of changing assumptions on the financials of breakthrough steel projects. - xi Technology readiness level (TRL) refers to a method of assessing where a given technology stands in its journey to widespread adoption, commonly reflected by a score between 1 (initial idea) and 9 (commercially available).
-In the IEA Iron & Steel Technology Roadmap, published October 2020, H2-DRI was given a TRL score of 5 (large prototype in operation), although the technology has seen further development since then.
-Forum experts, including steel equipment manufacturers and plant developers, confirmed the commercial availability of this technology.
+In the International Energy Agency's ETP Clean Energy Technology Guide, last updated September 2022, H2-DRI was given a TRL score of 6 (full prototype at scale) and the technology has seen further development since then.